Building an AI Server with Web Interface and API Programmatic Access

 wget -P models/ https://huggingface.co/nomic-ai/nomic-embed-text-v1.5-GGUF/resolve/main/nomic-embed-text-v1.5.Q4_K_M.gguf

-2. Running the Embedding Model: Use the embedding executable within llama.cpp to generate embeddings.
+2. Running the Embedding Model: Use the server executable with the --embedding flag.

 # Assuming one is in the 'build' directory